zack-bitcoin/amoveo/README.md

 (work in progress) [中文](docs/cn/README.md)

-A blockchain for enforcing contracts for investing and insurance.
+Amoveo is a blockchain meant for enforcement of investment and insurance contracts.

-Amoveo contracts use state-channel technology.
-This means fees are low, contracts are nearly instant and can support a global audience.
+Amoveo smart contracts use the state channels.
+These contracts can be written in an inbuilt, intuitive, turing complete language.
+This means that the fees are low, contracts are nearly instant and can support a global audience.

-Amoveo has oracle technology.
-Amoveo can learn facts about our world and enforce the outcome of contracts that are governed by these facts.
-This, for example, enables you to bet on the price of Amazon shares.
+Amoveo also has Oracles.
+These oracles can learn facts about our world and enforce the outcome of contracts that are governed by these facts.
+This, for example, can enable users to bet on - the price of the Amazon shares at a time in future or on the outcomes of an election or the actual outcome of a possible adverse event.

 The variables that define how to participate in Amoveo can be modified by the Amoveo community using a built-in process.
 This way Amoveo will always stay optimally tuned to produce the best results.